Littering causes Fayetteville hotel to pause construction

 Styrofoam is a common brand name for polystyrene foam.
 Although we don’t know this was the brand name relevant to this story, the product is commonly referred to as styrofoam.

-In order for The Graduate Hotel to resume construction work, the contractor will have to ensure there is something to prevent the foam from falling in the streets.
+In order for The Graduate Hotel to resume construction work, the contractor will have to ensure there is something to prevent the foam from falling into the streets.

 “They have to have a plan in place on how they’re going to capture that Styrofoam before they keep working, and of course, our inspectors are going to be more cognizant, being in the area to make sure what they’re doing is actually working,” said Curth.